ibm-cloud-docs/containers/cs_troubleshoot.md

     </tr>
     <tr>
     <td>Deleting</td>
     <td>The cluster is being deleted and cluster infrastructure is being dismantled.
-You cannot access the cluster.</td>
+You cannot access the cluster.
+If your cluster is stuck in this state for a long time, continue with the next step to see if an error occured during the deletion. </td>
     </tr>
     <tr>
       <td>Deploy failed</td>
       <td>The deployment of the Kubernetes master could not be completed.
 You cannot resolve this state.
-Contact IBM Cloud support by opening an IBM Cloud support ticket.</td>
+Contact IBM Cloud support by opening an [{{site.data.keyword.Bluemix_notm}} support ticket](/docs/get-support/howtogetsupport.html#using-avatar).</td>
     </tr>
       <tr>
         <td>Deploying</td>
         <td>The Kubernetes master is not fully deployed yet.
-You cannot access your cluster.</td>
+You cannot access your cluster.
+Wait until your cluster is fully deployed to review the health of your cluster.</td>
        </tr>
        <tr>
         <td>Normal</td>
         <td>All worker nodes in a cluster are up and running.
 You can access the cluster and deploy apps to the cluster.
-This state is considered healthy and does not require an action from the user.</td>
+This state is considered healthy and does not require an action from you.</td>
      </tr>
        <tr>
         <td>Pending</td>
         <td>The Kubernetes master is deployed.
 The worker nodes are being provisioned and are not available in the cluster yet.
-You can access the cluster, but you cannot deploy apps to the cluster. </td>
+You can access the cluster, but you cannot deploy apps to the cluster.
+If your cluster is stuck in this state for a long time, continue with the next step to see the current status of the provisioning process or to review errors that occured during the provisioning.  </td>
       </tr>
     <tr>
       <td>Requested</td>